pwnwiki/pwnwiki.github.io/pivoting/linux/index.md

 ## Metasploit SSH Pivoting Example

-The following example uses the Metasploit module for **MS08_067** assumes you have setup the SSH port forward using the instructions above and port: <code>9999</code> is forwarded to 445.
+The following example assumes you have setup the SSH port forward using the instructions above and port: <code>9999</code> is forwarded to 445.
+The Metasploit module for **MS08_067** is used here to demonstrate how one can set up SSH pivoting within Metasploit itself.

 **Attacking Machine:** 192.168.3.99